R M Cullen

 |some thoughts||some opinions|

-Pro-Pare™ was developed to meet the needs of talented South Auckland based 16-18 year old rugby league players.
-Almost invariably these are at-risk youth.
+George Gavet and I have developed the Pro-Pare™ Athlete (or Youth) Development System.
+The initial client group was talented South Auckland based 16-18 year old rugby league players.
+Almost invariably these are at-risk (male) youth.
 They are big, brown, and not afraid of physical confrontation.
 They do not do particularly well at school, do not have a driver’s license, and have family members involved in crime.
 They are regularly exposed to drugs and alcohol, and have few problems attracting sexual partners.